theosanderson/Advanced_OT2/Raspbian_OT2/README.md

 ### Install OpenTrons API
-It's probably good practise to do this in a virtual environment, so let's get virtualenv:
+It's probably good practice to do this in a virtual environment, so let's get virtualenv:
 ```
 sudo apt-get install python3-pip
 sudo pip3 install virtualenv